-Los Angeles Lakers legend Kobe Bryant and San Antonio Spurs icon Tim Duncan were both named Hall of Famers.
+Late Los Angeles Lakers legend Kobe Bryant and San Antonio Spurs icon Tim Duncan are both Hall of Famers.
 Since both played in the generation, an obvious question needs to be asked: Was Kobe Bryant better than Tim Duncan?

-As both Bryant and Duncan won five championships apiece, there has been many debates going on lately about who had the better career between the two legends.
+As both Bryant and Duncan won five championships apiece, there have been many debates going on lately about who had the better career between the two legends.

 Kobe Bryant, after winning three titles in a row with Shaquille O’Neal, saw plenty of players go in and out of Los Angeles in the post-Shaq years.
 Bryant was forced to play with the likes of Smush Parker and Kwame Brown.
 In his entire career with the Spurs, Duncan never played with anyone as bad as either Parker or Brown.

 In 1,346 career games for the Lakers, Bryant cemented himself as the greatest Laker of all time.
 He averaged 25.0 points, 5.2 rebounds and 4.7 assists per game, won five championships, two Finals MVPs and one regular-season MVP.

 Kobe won the scoring title two times as well.
 Of course, no one is ever going to forget his 81-point performance against the Toronto Raptors.
 The way Kobe was scoring the ball for the Lakers during his prime was Jordanesque.
 From 2000-13, Bryant averaged 27.8 points per game while leading the Lakers in the rugged Western Conference with no true No. 2 option until the Lakers acquired Pau Gasol from the Memphis Grizzlies in 2008.